 Reclaim your Body from Pain

-This may sound simple, but, truth be told, for many people it’s really not that simple…especially if you have a history of trauma or chronic pain.
+This may sound simple, but, truth be told, for many people it’s really not that easy…especially if you have a history of trauma or chronic pain.
 You might find it very difficult to tune into sensations.
 It might feel safer to avoid feeling your body because you never know when you might feel the next uncomfortable, aching, or burning sensation.
+Befriending the body takes time, especially if you feel as though your body has betrayed you.
+This post is one of a two-part series on attending to pain that guides you through tools to slowly, mindfully rebuild a connection to your body.

 “If you have a history of trauma or chronic pain, you may need to relearn the art of listening to your body in a safe and slow manner.
-This post is part one of a two-part series on chronic pain relief and explains the science behind the mind-body-pain connection.
-Read on to learn the role of the brain in pain, how trauma exacerbates chronic pain, and why we need to move to heal.”
+We begin by learning the role of the brain in pain, how trauma exacerbates chronic pain, and understanding the science behind why we need to move and breathe to heal.”

 -Dr. Arielle Schwartz